gilzilberfeld/webinar-exploration-ai/d01_Charter_suggestions_UI/s2_response.md

 Response:
-"I'll create test charters for the Sauce Demo e-commerce site focusing on the areas you specified.
+"I'll create test charters for the BrowserStack e-commerce site focusing on the areas you specified.
 Let me break these down into effective test charters:

 **Login Page Test Charters:**